Lcariota/SWE_Project/Implementation/README.md

   + ### Step 4: Run the Application
       + mvn javafx:run
           + This command will launch the PerfectPaws application.
 Ensure that the application starts without any issues.
+              + If not their may be some issues with the build path of the class so issue everything is installed

   + ### Step 5: Database Setup
       + Ensure that the necessary JSON files or data are present.
 Check for any provided scripts or instructions in the repository.
+          + All files should be present in the repository

   + ### Step 6: Opening UI in SceneBuilder